katcipis/katcipis.github.io/_posts/drafts/good-design.markdown

 On software there is two main classes of people that fits this criteria, it is clients and maintainers.
-It is the feedback of these two classes that can provide good guidance if the design makes any sense.
+It is the feedback of these two classes that can provide good guidance if the form of your software is following function.

 // TODO: IMPLICATIONS OF DESIGN DECISIONS AND SPEED OF CHANGE AND FEELINGS